CPNV-VIR1/les-jaquier/README.md

 │           │   ├───Entities
 │           │   └───Repositories
 │           └───resources
+├───docs
-├───deployment                   //All the script to deploy remotely ├───docs
+├───compose*.yaml                //Dev and production docker compose ├───*.sh                         //All the script to deploy remotely ├───.env
-├───compose*.yaml
-├───.env
 └───README.md                    //The root files (like README) are only describing the combinaison of microservices with docker
 ```